Print

 1. Season fillets with the salt and pepper.
 (Note: if using frozen filets, defrost first according to directions.)

-2. In a large bowl, combine all remaining [FOR FISH] ingredients EXCEPT olive oil. (*Note: I buy the Macadamia Nuts from Costco and use the flat blade on my NutriBullet to chop/grind the nuts, but any food processor will do.)
-Coat fish filets with mixture.
+2. In a large bowl, beat the two eggs and set aside.
+Combine all remaining [FOR FISH] ingredients EXCEPT olive oil. (*Note: I buy the Macadamia Nuts from Costco and use the flat blade on my NutriBullet to chop/grind the nuts, but any food processor will do.)
+Dip fish filets in the beaten eggs until fully coated, then dredge the filets in the crushed macadamia nut mixture until fully coated.

 3. In a large skillet, heat olive oil over medium-high heat.
 Saute filets until golden-brown (about 4 minutes on each side).